osmosis-labs/docs/validators/validating-testnet.md

 ## Create Validator Command

 Ensure you have a small amount of OSMO on the wallet address you are using on your keyring in order to successfully send a transaction.
 Once you have have a balance on the address on your keyring, you can now send the create-validator transaction.
-If you need testnet OSMO, join the osmosis discord, ask for the validator role, and then utilize the faucet bot in the faucet channel.
+If you need testnet OSMO, join the osmosis discord, get the testnet role [here](https://canary.discord.com/channels/798583171548840026/842529004955500555), and then utilize the faucet bot [in the faucet channel](https://canary.discord.com/channels/798583171548840026/911309363464007741).

 Here is the empty command: